chan chan

 • The Curacas (chief) were nobles and owners of lands, besides managers of subject peoples.

 • The artisans were farmers but with a greater social range.
-They produced fine fabrics and objects of gold, silver, and copper.
+They produced delicate fabrics and objects of gold, silver, and copper.
 In addition, they made up numerous ceramic works with standardized designs and in molds.

 • Finally, the servants dedicated their lives to serving Chimuc Capac and the Curacas.